gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/storage/storage-migration-service/overview.md

 - Windows Server 2012 R2 Essentials
 - Windows Server 2016 Essentials
 - Windows Server 2019 Essentials

-Observação: o Windows Small Business Server e o Windows Server Essentials são controladores de domínio.
-O serviço de migração de armazenamento ainda não pode ser reduzido dos controladores de domínio, mas pode inventariar e transferir arquivos deles.

-Você pode migrar os seguintes tipos de fonte adicionais se o Orchestrator estiver executando o Windows Server, versão 1903 ou posterior, ou se o orquestrador estiver executando uma versão anterior do Windows Server com o [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) instalado:
+- Windows Storage Server 2008
+- Windows Storage Server 2008 R2
+- Windows Storage Server 2012
+- Windows Storage Server 2012 R2
+- Windows Storage Server 2016

+Note: Windows Small Business Server and Windows Server Essentials are domain controllers.
+Storage Migration Service can't yet cut over from domain controllers, but can inventory and transfer files from them.

+You can migrate the following additional source types if the orchestrator is running Windows Server, version 1903 or later, or if the orchestrator is running an earlier version of Windows Server with [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) installed:

 - Clusters de failover
-- Servidores Linux que usam o samba.
-Testamos o seguinte:
+- Linux servers that use Samba.
+We've tested the following:
     - CentOS 7
     - Debian GNU/Linux 8
-    - RedHat Enterprise Linux 7,6
+    - RedHat Enterprise Linux 7.6
     - SUSE Linux Enterprise Server (SLES) 11 SP4
-    - Ubuntu 16, 4 LTS e 12.04.5 LTS
+    - Ubuntu 16.04 LTS and 12.04.5 LTS
-    - Samba 4,8, 4,7, 4,3, 4,2 e 3,6
+    - Samba 4.8, 4.7, 4.3, 4.2, and 3.6

-### <a name="requirements-for-destination-servers"></a>Requisitos para servidores de destino
+### <a name="requirements-for-destination-servers"></a>Requirements for destination servers

-O servidor de destino deve executar um dos seguintes sistemas operacionais:
+The destination server must run one of the following operating systems:

 - Windows Server, Canal Semestral
 - Windows Server 2019